Shamsur Rahman (politician): Journalism

 In 1949, Shamsur Rahman started his career as a journalist.
 He became a correspondent of The Pakistan Observer.
 Later on he began to publish a weekly newspaper named The Weekly Tawhid "সাপ্তাহিক তাওহীদ".
 He remained as the editor of the newspaper.
 In 1952, the newspaper came to light as the mouthpiece of Jamaat-e Islami.

 Political career

 Shamsur Rahman, inspired by the political thoughts of Syed Abul A'la Maududi joined Jamaat-e-Islami in the year 1952.
 He was elected as the Member of the National Assembly of Pakistan in the year 1962.
-After liberation war of Bangladesh, he became the Secretary General of Bangladesh Jamaat-e-Islami in the year 1978.
+After the liberation war of Bangladesh, he became the secretary general of Bangladesh Jamaat-e-Islami in the year 1978.
 Later on he became senior Nayeb-e-Ameer of Bangladesh Jamaat-e-Islami and served till 2003.

 Leadership in various institutions

 Shamsur Rahman had carried out his duties as organizer in many social and educational institutions.
 He was the chairman of Adhunik Prakashani, a renowned publishing company.
 He also served as the chairman of The Daily Sangram and The Weekly Sonar Bangla.